cgwire/kitsu/docs/batch-action/README.md

-## Update assets by copy/pasting a spreadsheet file
+## Update Assets by Copy / Pasting a Spreadsheet File

 Open your spreadsheet, select your data and copy them.